Modest, conscientious, well-networked people – and great leadership – are your best bets for improving sales performance. Jon Cowell explains why

 Hiring great salespeople

 Fortunately, there are clear pointers in other research as to the skills and personality traits which do help predict sales performance.
 Hiring managers should focus on recruiting people who possess these qualities.
+And once enough people are recruited, you might think of expansion, during which, a multi store POS solution would come handy.
 One of the key dimensions is emotional intelligence, or EI, as previously discussed by Ben Laker and Rita Trehan in Dialogue (Q2, 2019).
 They highlighted that “successful salespeople, on the whole, have EI scores significantly higher than average”.

 There are a number of other personality traits linked to sales success, as sales guru Steve W Martin’s research has shown.